Chicago rally protests Trump's border policies

-CHICAGO (WLS) --Hundreds protested Donald Trump's border policies on Saturday in Chicago's Logan Square neighborhood.
+CHICAGO (WLS) --Hundreds protested Donald Trump's border policies on Saturday in Chicago's Lincoln Square neighborhood.

 After the Keep Families Together Rally, protesters marched through the streets chanting "Release the children now" after recent reports that migrant children were being separated from their parents at the U.S.-Mexico border.